Growing crops like fruits, vegetables, cereals, pulses, etc., by yourself is a great boost to your health. This is where urban farming can help.

-irrigationUrban farming is a practice in the city or urban agriculture that deals with growing crops like fruits, vegetables, cereals, pulses, etc., and raring domestic animals like poultry, duckery, piggery, etc., to ensure access to adequate food and nutrition within the city limits.
-City farming has many forms and structures depending on the space used for food production like the kitchen garden, terrace garden, balcony garden, rooftop garden, container garden or vertical farming.
-Urban farming is the most viable solution for producing food in cities, using freely available natural resources like organic waste and wastewater, and it is also an economical solution to recycle badly placed organic waste, which is otherwise a nuisance to the city.
+Urban farming is the most viable solution for producing food in cities, using freely available natural resources like organic waste and wastewater.
+It is also an economical solution to recycle badly placed organic waste, which is otherwise a nuisance to the city.

-Urban farmers can grow market-surplus food like fruits and vegetables, mushrooms, poultry, and piggeries to their communities.
+Urban farmers can grow market-surplus food like fruits and vegetables, mushrooms, poultry, and piggeries in their communities.
 Approximately 20 percent of the world’s food is produced in urban areas in the form of fresh fruits, vegetables, cereals, pulses, fishery, poultry, mushrooms, etc.

 Such linkages include viable use of human and natural resources like unemployed youth as a working force, organic solid waste as manure and waste, and wastewater for irrigation.
 The city farming practices become integrated with part of urban consumption, urban ecology, and the urban food supply system.

 Why urban farming matters: